-Stock Update : If we have stock listed you'll get it ASAP but if it's showing as out of stock you can still order and we'll make and ship one as fast as we can.
+Stock Update : These are custom products produced in small batches.
+If we have stock listed you'll get it ASAP but if it's showing as out of stock you can still order and we'll make and ship one as fast as we can.
 International shipping for our components is constantly delayed at present but we will message to confirm a reasonable ETA as soon as we have it.
 As ever - get in touch and talk to us and we'll work with you!

 Our Biggest Project Ever!

 We took a simple train station display and made it awesome.